Jim McCarthy, President

 Cassie Froeba joined North Florida Land Trust in November of 2015 and serves as the Operations Director.
 Her duties include ensuring that NFLT’s everyday activities run smoothly!
 Creating/ updating policies, developing/implement human resource strategies, orientation and training for staff and Board Members, effective management of finance/accounting, property exemptions, managing the nonprofit’s properties on Talbot Island and overseeing the office as the on-site mom.
 Cassie led our team to get national recognition as an Accredited Land Trust.
 Accreditation is the highest standard and acknowledges North Florida Land Trust has demonstrated sound finances, ethical conduct, responsible governance, and lasting stewardship.

-Allison Cologne joined the North Florida Land Trust in 2013 as a graphic design intern and was invited back in February 2018 as the Multimedia Manager.
+Allison Cologne joined the North Florida Land Trust in 2013 as a graphic design intern and was invited back in February 2018 as the Graphic Design and Social Media Manager.
 She is responsible for designing marketing materials, website maintenance and social media coverage.
 She graduated from the University of North Florida with a Bachelor’s Degree in Fine Arts with a concentration in Graphic Design.
 She recently relocated back to the Jacksonville area from Washington D.C. where she worked for a Public Relations Firm.

 Megan Mangiaracino, Director of Development & Marketing